lgapontes/hey-joe/README.md

 * [JQuery](https://jquery.com/): no comments...
 * [lowdb](https://www.npmjs.com/package/lowdb): A NoSQL database that stores JSON's in a local file.
 * [cors](https://www.npmjs.com/package/cors): Enable CORS on Express.
 * [diskspace](https://www.npmjs.com/package/diskspace): This is a simple module for Node.js to check disk space usage in bytes on both *nix and Windows systems.
-Note: In the old versions (0.0.x) we used [diskusage] (https://www.npmjs.com/package/diskusage), which is also an excellent library.
-However, we were having problems installing [node-gyp] (https://www.npmjs.com/package/node-gyp), which is one of its dependencies.
-Installing [node-gyp] (https://www.npmjs.com/package/node-gyp) depends on administrator access on the computer and python configuration, a reality that is not always possible on NodeJS servers.
-If you have problems with [diskspace] (https://www.npmjs.com/package/diskspace), please open a Github issue that we will resolve.
+Note: In the old versions (0.0.x) we used [diskusage](https://www.npmjs.com/package/diskusage), which is also an excellent library.
+However, we were having problems installing [node-gyp](https://www.npmjs.com/package/node-gyp), which is one of its dependencies.
+Installing [node-gyp](https://www.npmjs.com/package/node-gyp) depends on administrator access on the computer and python configuration, a reality that is not always possible on NodeJS servers.
+If you have problems with [diskspace](https://www.npmjs.com/package/diskspace), please open a Github issue that we will resolve.
 * [os-utils](https://www.npmjs.com/package/os-utils): Library for operating system data.
 * [Chartist.js](https://gionkunz.github.io/chartist-js/): Very light graphics library.
 * [moment.js](https://momentjs.com/): Date manipulation library.